Protection Features, DC Power Sequencing, Cross-Load Tests and Infrared Images

 |PWR_OK||Accurate but less than <16ms|

-The 5V rail cannot deliver its nominal power since the OCP is set at 16A, while theoretically, at least, this rail can deliver up to 20A.
+The 5V rail cannot deliver its nominal power since the overcurrent protection (OCP) is set at 16A, while theoretically, at least, this rail can deliver up to 20A.

-The over power protection is set too high, allowing the 12V rail to drop as low as 11.16V.
+The overpower protection (OPP) is set too high, allowing the 12V rail to drop as low as 11.16V.
 We had to abort this test else the PSU would break.
 Usually the first sign before an imminent failure are the bottom low voltages.
 Finally, the power ok signal is lower than 16ms but it is accurate, which is what matters the most.

 DC Power Sequencing